KernelDeimos/uoit-final-project/ericland/connective/README.md

 Parse a JSON string and report an ItemID referring to an object of type List.

-This function, and the one following, form the primary API to convert between data types from this library and data types native to the calling language.
+This function, and the two following, form the primary API to convert between data types from this library and data types native to the calling language.

 If a JSON object or scalar is passed instead of a list, the result is undefined.